Cornish Stannary Parliament

 The Cornish Stannary Parliament (officially The Convocation of the Tinners of Cornwall) was the representative body of the Cornish stannaries, which were chartered in 1201 by King John.
-In spite of the name, the Parliament was not a Cornish national assembly, instead representing the interests of the tin industry; however, due to the significant proportion of Cornwall's population involved in the tin trade, it wielded considerable power.
+Due to the significant proportion of Cornwall's population involved in the tin trade, it wielded considerable power.
+South Australia was founded on Cornish parliamentary law.

 History

 Background

 The stannaries are said to have first been acknowledged by the Crown in 1198, but formal recognition came with a 1201 charter from King John which affirmed the ancient rights tinners (those involved in mining tin) enjoyed.
 The charter exempted tinners from common taxes (though the stannaries had their own tax system) and made the Lord Warden of the Stannaries the sole magistrate with jurisdiction over them.
 Tinners were also protected from being called up to provide labour to local lords of the manor while they were working in the tin industry.

 Parliament

 A Cornish Stannary Parliament building was built at Lostwithiel in 1305.
 The suspension of the Stannary Parliament and curtailing of tinners' tax exemption rights in 1496 is seen to be one of the factors in the 1497 Cornish rebellion.

 The Stannary Parliament met at Lostwithiel and Truro throughout its existence.
 Being the seat of the Parliament is credited as one of the factors that caused Truro to become a "significant administrative centre".

 According to Thomas Pitt, no Stannary Parliament sat between 1710 and 1750, though efforts had been made from 1744 to try to get the Parliament recalled.
 The last session of the Stannary Parliament convened in Truro in 1752, being adjourned in September 1753.

 Because the Stannary charters have never been revoked, some argue that the powers and rights of the Stannary Parliaments are still extant.